What is a Certified Peer Visitor (CPV)?

-The Amputee Coalition’s certified peer visitors are trained volunteers who provide information and support for individuals about to undergo or who currently have limb loss/difference.
+The Amputee Coalition’s Certified Peer Visitors are trained volunteers who provide information and support for individuals about to undergo an amputation or who currently have limb loss/difference.

 How can I become a CPV?

-To become a CPV, a person with limb loss/difference or a family member must meet all criteria and successfully complete an 8 hour training course offered at one of our partner hospitals/rehab facilities or a support group.
-The trainings help individuals learn to recognize the elements of recovery and how to respond with helpful interventions during different phases of emotional adjustment.
-Once certified, the new CPV will receive a certificate, identification card, and may begin making peer visits when requested.
-Certified peer visitors are required to annually update their certification through an online recertification test.
+The trainings help you recognize the elements of recovery and how to respond with helpful interventions during different phases of emotional adjustment.
+Once certified, the new CPV will receive a certificate, name badge, business cards and start making peer visits when requested.

 Our trainings have been on hold due to the Covid-19 pandemic.
 We are currently in the process of transitioning our normal in-person training to a virtual platform.
 There will be more information coming soon!